-Our MSN program allows for cutting-edge classroom and clinical experiences within the largest Catholic health system in Illinois, Presence Health.
+Our MSN program allows for cutting-edge classroom and clinical experiences.
 The hybrid and weekend (for Health Systems Leadership only) learning formats allow students the flexibility to maintain their work hours while they are in school.
 Our programs range from 37 to 48 semester hours, and may be completed in roughly three academic years or 6 or 8 semesters.

 Nurse Practitioner Program

 The Nurse Practitioner program (MSN-NP) comes in two variants: The Adult Gerontology NP and The Family Health NP.
 Both programs are 48 semester hours in length, and may be completed in eight semesters, or two years.
 All core courses of the NP program are offered online, with the remainder of the program offered in a hybrid format consisting of meeting online with a synchronous component, or online with an in-class component.
 The NP program starts in both the Fall and Spring semesters.
 (You may view further details on this program on the Academics Tab, as well as through an electronic view book.)

 Nurse Educator Program

 The Nurse Educator (MSN-NE) puts you in position to teach, mentor, and inspire future nurses.
 The program is 40 semester hours in length, and may be completed in eight semesters or about three academic years.
 All core courses of the NE program are offered online– with the remainder of the program offered in a hybrid format– featuring both in-class and online components.
 The MSN-NE starts once a year in the Fall semester.
 (You may view further details on this program on the Academics Tab, as well as through an electronic view book.)